setuser1/HTML-SERSD-Cyber-Class/README.md

 #SERSD-Cyber-Class
 Programming

-This repository is for Cyber shop
+This repository is for Cyber shop.

-Made by No one.

-Key/Legend:

-homepage.html - setuser1
-Geeked.html - FixqR